The best racing wheels and pedals for iRacing and your budget - Roadshow

 Either way, you're getting a well-built wheel with primarily metal construction and a stitched leather wrapping.
 900 degrees of rotation will handle anything short of a big-rig simulator and the force feedback is perfectly adequate.

 However, there are a few shortcomings.
-For one thing, the wheel diameter is less than 10.5 inches, or 260mm, meaning it feels somewhat toy-like compared to the real thing -- or, indeed, some of the later wheels we'll be looking at.
+For one thing, the wheel diameter is less than 10.5 inches, meaning it feels somewhat toy-like compared to the real thing -- or, indeed, some of the later wheels I'll mention.
 The bigger problem, however, is with the pedals.
 The brake pedal uses a potentiometer, a means of digitally detecting the degree of rotation.

 Potentiometers work well for the throttle and clutch, but the hydraulic brakes in a real car work not on how far you press the pedal, but how hard.
 Since potentiometers only measure movement, accurately modulating the brakes can be a challenge.
 Logitech attempted to replicate the feel of a load cell by limiting the travel of the brake pedal, but if anything that just reduces precision.